 The period since the creation of the ETF in 2013 has been characterised in FE by a significant amount of reform and change.
 The ETF has helped the sector navigate challenges including the Area Reviews that posed questions about institutional structure, reforms to apprenticeships and the development of Functional Skills teaching.
 Potentially most significantly of all, it began the work of preparing leaders, teachers, trainers and assessors for the advent of T Levels, which will first be delivered in September 2020.

 Attracting new talent to the sector has also been a priority and the ETF has developed and delivered a range of recruitment initiatives.
-Further Forces, supports services leavers to make the transition from life in the Forces to FE, Taking Teaching Further attracts experienced industry professionals with expert technical knowledge and skills, and Talent to Teach in FE encourages final-year undergraduates to consider the opportunities in FE.
+Taking Teaching Further attracts experienced industry professionals with expert technical knowledge and skills and Talent to Teach in FE encourages final-year undergraduates to consider the opportunities in FE.
 In 2018, ETF produced a short film aimed at encouraging people to consider bringing their knowledge and industry experience into FE.